cockroachdb/docs/src/current/v23.1/goldengate.md

 - SQL Server
 - Db2 z/OS

-This page describes the GoldenGate functionality at a high level and assumes some familiarity with this tool.
+This page describes GoldenGate at a high level and assumes some familiarity with this tool.
 For detailed information, refer to the [Oracle GoldenGate documentation](https://docs.oracle.com/en/middleware/goldengate/core/21.3/index.html).

 For limitations on what PostgreSQL features are supported, refer to Oracle's [Details of Supported PostgreSQL Data Types](https://docs.oracle.com/en/middleware/goldengate/core/19.1/gghdb/understanding-whats-supported-postgresql.html).